 Not only will you help change someone’s earthly life – you’ll impact their eternal life.
 By being involved in missions, you can take part in God’s plan to reach the nations.

+Here'a just a little about this amazing camp property.
 The camp is located at 7,000 feet elevation and very dry most of the year.
+Water is in short supply.
 Green areas add visual life but need built in small sections to conserve water.
-Even though small, these create so much color to the dry surroundings.
-Building these small, manageable areas is important to the overall look of an attractive campus for the camp and Bible Institute.
+Even though small, these add so much color to the dry surroundings.
+Building small, manageable areas of "green" is important to the overall look of an attractive campus for the camp and Bible Institute.
 If you enjoy landscaping and design, then this trip is for you.

-These areas will add to the appearance of the already beautiful property.
-What people see as a first impression is so important and sets the attitudes for what is to come.
-There are other projects as well: staff housing, a new Bible Institute facility, Bible Institute student dorms and much more.
+These areas will change the appearance of the already beautiful property.
+What people see as a first impression is so important.
+The natural beauty of the property helps set the listening attitude for what is to come.
+There are other projects as well: repair the roof on the Christian School, build new staff housing, build a whole new Bible Institute, paint or coat the concrete roofs and much more.

-You'll fly about 2.5 hours from Houston or Dallas TX into Queretaro International Airport which is just 20 minutes from the camp property.
-Flights arrive after lunch and in the evening.
-Departing flights are in the morning and after lunch.
+Most flights are about 2.5 hours from Houston or Dallas TX into Queretaro International Airport which is just 15 minutes from the camp property.
+Flights can also be arranged from several other cities such as Atlanta and Miami.

 The road infrastructural in this part of Mexico is in excellent condition.
+Most major highways are 4 to 6 lanes.
 Queretaro is a modern city with over 2 million people.

+FOOD!!!!
 Do you like Mexican food?
 Spicy tacos?
 Great burritos?
 You should join this trip to taste the real deal!
 They'll make the sauce as hot as you care to try but be careful what you ask for! 😉 You'll appreciate the care given by the WOL staff to make this a trip to remember.
+WARNING!!!!
+Be careful with the HOT sauce!

 No visa is required to enter Mexico but you must have a valid passport.